Hyperaldosteronism refers to high levels of aldosterone. Conn’s syndrome refers to an adrenal adenoma producing too much aldosterone.

 - Increase potassium secretion from the distal tubule

 - Increase hydrogen secretion from the collecting ducts

-- Bilateral adrenal hyperplasia
+- Bilateral adrenal hyperplasia (most common)

-- Familial hyperaldosteronism type 1 and type 2 (rare)
+- Familial hyperaldosteronism (rare)

-Secondary hyperaldosteronism is where excessive renin stimulating the adrenal glands to produce more aldosterone.
-Serum renin will be high.
+Secondary hyperaldosteronism is caused by excessive renin stimulating the release of excessive aldosterone.

 - Renal artery stenosis